-Management measures expected credit losses on held-to-maturity debt securities on a collective basis by major security type.
+Management measures expected credit losses on held-to-maturity Held-to-maturity debt securities on a collective basis by major security type.
 The majority of our held-to-maturity investment portfolio consists of debt securities issued by U.S. government entities and agencies and we consider the risk of credit loss to be zero and, therefore, we do not record an ACL.
 The Company's non-government backed debt securities include private label CMO and MBS as well as corporate bonds.
-Accrued interest receivable on held-to-maturity debt securities totaled \$0.4 million and \$0.4 million as of June 30, 2024 and December 31, 2023, respectively, and is excluded from the estimate of credit losses.
-The following table presents the activity in the allowance for credit losses for debt securities held-to-maturity by major security type for the periods noted:
+Accrued interest receivable on held-to-maturity Held-to-maturity debt securities totaled \$0.4 \$0.5 million and \$0.4 million as of June 30, 2024 September 30, 2024 and December 31, 2023, respectively, and is excluded from the estimate of credit losses.
+The following table presents the activity in the allowance Allowance for credit losses for debt securities held-to-maturity by major security type for the periods noted:

-(dollars in thousands) Three Months Ended June 30,
+(dollars in thousands) Three Months Ended September 30,

 2024 2023

 Corporate Bonds Corporate CMO Corporate Bonds Corporate CMO

 Allowance for credit losses:

 Beginning balance \$ 71 \$ - \$ 71 \$ -

 Provision for credit losses - - - -

 Securities charged-off (recoveries) - - - -

 Total ending allowance balance \$ 71 \$ - \$ 71 \$ -

-Six Months Ended June 30,
+(dollars in thousands) Three Months Ended June 30,

-(dollars in thousands) 2024 2023
+2024 2023

 Corporate Bonds Corporate CMO Corporate Bonds Corporate CMO

-\$ 71 \$ - \$ - \$ -

 Allowance for credit losses:

-Beginning balance \$ 71 \$ - \$ - \$ -
+Beginning balance \$ 71 \$ - \$ 71 \$ -

-Impact of ASU 2016-13 adoption - - \$ 71 -

 Provision for credit losses - - - -

 Securities charged-off (recoveries) - - - -

 Total ending allowance balance \$ 71 \$ - \$ 71 \$ -